-Drop off is from 8:45 a.m. – 9 a.m.
-The day begins at 9 a.m. and ends at 4 p.m..
-We start and end the day at our base camp—the Union United Methodist Church Hall at 485 Columbus Avenue in Boston’s South End.
-(Boston Explorers is not affiliated with Union Methodist Church).
+The day begins at 9 a.m. and ends at 4:30 p.m..
+We start and end the day at our base camp—the Rafael Hernandez School at 61 School Street, Roxbury, MA 02119.

-Unless there is a full-day excursion scheduled, children participate in a variety of hands-on and elective activities on site.
+We explore Boston everyday, whether it be a full-day or an afternoon excursion.
+When children are not exploring, they participate in a variety of hands-on and elective activities at our base camp.
 Children have a hand in preparing and serving two snacks, plus lunch, daily.
 The day ends with a closing circle back at the base camp, where children debrief and share highlights of the day.

 The number one responsibility of Boston Explorer counselors is to develop strong, positive relationships with children.
 Our counselors are young adults who help plan and lead the activities and excursions, teach skills and serve as role models.
 With one counselor for every six kids, campers get personal attention.

 Counselors go through a rigorous interviewing and screening process.
 They are selected on the basis of experience working with children, positive attitude, interest in the urban outdoors, friendliness and character.
 We look for a diverse group of counselors who have a strong work ethic, demonstrate leadership and maturity and who truly enjoy the company of children.

 Prior to the program sessions, counselors are required to participate in a week-long orientation and First Aid training program.
 All Boston Explorers staff and volunteers are checked for Criminal Offender Record Information (CORI) and Sexual Offender Record Information (SORI).

 At any time during the application process or during a child's enrollment, parents may request copies of staff background checks, healthcare and discipline policies and procedures for filing grievences.

 + HOW DO CHILDREN GET TO BOSTON EXPLORERS?